dimitrichristakis4/nhl-xG-model/README.md

 ## Model

-XGBClassifier — 5,000 estimators, learning rate 0.01, early stopping after 50 rounds with no improvement on the test set.
+XGBClassifier with 5,000 estimators, learning rate 0.01, early stopping after 50 rounds with no improvement on the test set.
 Categorical features one-hot encoded before fitting.